nadavk2002/a1-ghd3/README.md

 If you need a JavaScript/HTML/CSS refresher, see [JavaScript Codeacademy](https://www.codecademy.com/en/tracks/javascript) or find one of your choosing on the web.

-If you need a Git/GitHub refreseher, some possible resources include [Getting Started with GitHub](https://help.github.com/categories/bootcamp/), the [GitHub Guides](https://guides.github.com/) (especially the ones on Hello World, and Understanding the GitHub Flow, and Forking Projects), and [CodeSchool's Try Git Course](https://www.codeschool.com/courses/try-git).
+If you need a Git/GitHub refresher, some possible resources include [Getting Started with GitHub](https://help.github.com/categories/bootcamp/), the [GitHub Guides](https://guides.github.com/) (especially the ones on Hello World, and Understanding the GitHub Flow, and Forking Projects), and [CodeSchool's Try Git Course](https://www.codeschool.com/courses/try-git).

 Requirements
 ---

 1. Your project should contain at least four kinds of graphics primitives (circles, rectangles, lines, polygons) in different colors.
-2. Your document should identify the source of the code if you start with code that you found.
+2. Your document should identify the source of the code if you start with the code that you found.
 3. Your code should be forked from the GitHub repo and linked using GitHub pages.
 See the "GitHub Details" section below for detailed instructions on how to do this.

 GitHub Details